JeffersonLab/analyzer/hana_decode/README_NEWMODULE.md

-Writing a new Object Oriented Decoder module
+Writing a new Object-Oriented Decoder module
 ============================================

 It is possible to develop and test without needing to